 - An alternate form must be used each time the student is tested.

-- For post-testing, students must have 40 hours of recorded instruction since the last valid test.
+- Students being post-tested must have 40 hours of recorded instruction since the last valid test.

 - The 40 hours do not all have to be earned in the current NRS year.

-- Students added from another site may have had instructional hours since they were last tested.
+- Shared students may have had instructional hours since they were last tested.
 Those hours earned at the other site count towards the 40 hours between tests and appear on the Students>Assessment tab.